It’s painfully true, isn’t it?

 From time to time, hold your meetings somewhere else.

-For example, you could go to a coffee shop nearby (coffee shops have lots of productivity perks) or move your meeting to a park.
+Go to a coffee shop (they have lots of productivity perks) or move your meeting to a park.

 How do you put this into practice?